fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/4_inheritance.md

 Parent.superclass
 => Object
 ```
 Through the magic of inheritance, a subclass can override a superclass’s method.
+Method overriding is one way in which Ruby implements polymorphism.
 ```
 class Child < Parent
   def say_hi